jonnonz1/nz-statute-book/acts/public/2011/marine-and-coastal-area-takutai-moana-act-2011.md

 ### Part 1 — Deemed accommodated infrastructure

 ### 1
-Prior to an application being lodged under the Resource Management Act 1991 for any resource consents for proposed infrastructure (within the meaning of section 65(1)﻿(a)) in a customary marine title area, the proposed infrastructure may become a deemed accommodated activity in accordance with this Part.
+Prior to an application being lodged under the Natural and Built Environment Act 2023 for any resource consents for proposed infrastructure (within the meaning of section 65(1)﻿(a)) in a customary marine title area, the proposed infrastructure may become a deemed accommodated activity in accordance with this Part.

 ### 2
 Any person listed in paragraph (b) of the definition of accommodated infrastructure in section 63 may apply to the Minister for Land Information to declare a proposed infrastructure to be a deemed accommodated activity.
 In this Part, Minister means the Minister of Land Information.